fbpx

 Email

 Rehabilitation following ACL reconstruction surgery has evolved significantly over the last 30 years.
 We have progressed from casting the knee to allowing immediate motion and weightbearing in just a short amount of time.
-As our understanding of rehabilitation concepts continues to evolve, our focus has shifted towards functional exercise and rehabilitation progressions, which is integral to maximize results following ACL reconstruction surgery.
+As our understanding of rehabilitation concepts continues to evolve, our focus has shifted towards functional exercise and rehabilitation progressions, which is integral to maximizing results following ACL reconstruction surgery.

-While everyone wants to talk about advanced exercises and return to sport, it is probably infinitely more important to assure that the early phases of rehabilitation go well to avoid complications and allow more advanced drills down the road.
-If the early phases of ACL rehab go poorly, you will surely be behind for the duration of your rehab.
+While everyone wants to talk about advanced exercises and return to sport, it is probably infinitely more important to ensure that the early phases of rehabilitation go well to avoid complications and allow more advanced drills down the road.

 The Keys to ACL Rehabilitation

 On that note, I wanted to discuss the 6 keys to the early phases of rehabilitation following ACL reconstruction surgery.
-Master these basics and the advanced phases get easy.
+Master these basics, and the advanced phases get easy.

 Diminish Pain and Swelling